 After a short photo shoot with the penguins near the pond, I was tapped on the shoulder by a fellow photographer I had met a few days earlier on Sea Lion Island.
 He looked at me with visible excitement in his eyes and said: “We really gotta get down to the beach – there’s no wind right now!”.
-Now, we didn’t come together to Volunteer Point, we weren’t on the same tour – but he knew I was here for the photos.
+Now, we haven’t come together to Volunteer Point.
+We weren’t on the same tour – but he knew I was here for the photos.

 But the cute penguins though…

 Set back from the beach by a few hundred feet is a cluster of black, white, yellow, and squawking.
 The King Penguins nest on the grassy hills away from the beach in a group known as a rookery.
 Even if you didn’t know where the colony was, you could just follow your ears.
 The King Penguins have a very nasally, trumping call, and with a few hundred birds – someone is always squawking.

 On the day that we visited, there were four people at Volunteer Point.
 Besides talking to my new friend on the beach for a few minutes, the only other live beings I saw were penguins and sheep.
 In the afternoon, I had the whole rookery to myself and spent my time loading up my memory cards with shots where penguins covered the frame from one side to the other.

 During this time of the year (Early December), it was too early for this year’s chicks to be hatched.
 So inside the rookery, it was mostly adults sitting on their eggs, waiting for them to hatch.